nate-lavoy/post-quantum-crypto-demo/README.md

 - Demonstration is with mock employee records containing sensitive personally identifiable information (PII), but can be used to encrypt/decrypt any sensitive file

+- Implements hybrid encryption using:
-- Uses Kyber1024 for key encapsulation and AES-256 for encryption
+  - Kyber1024 (post-quantum) for quantum-resistant key encapsulation
+  - RSA-3072 (classical) for traditional security
+  - AES-256 for symmetric encryption
+  - SHA-256 for key combination

+- This hybrid approach provides protection against both classical and quantum attacks

 - Need to have [liboqs-python](https://github.com/open-quantum-safe/liboqs-python) wrapper in your path

-- python requirements: oqs, cryptography
+- Python requirements: oqs, cryptography

 ## Usage